wifi

 Possible errors

-The method throws an error if the Wi-Fi state is in the ap
+The method throws an error error If the Wi-Fi state is in the ap

 state.